We're glad to have you with us.

 - Ratepayers who reside south of Lake Macatawa, labeled South Side, are already covered by a full retail contract with HBPW, which will be added into this new agreement with no impact on rates or service.
 This area is shown in yellow on the map.

 - Ratepayers in the “Consolidated System” region (who are currently billed by Holland Charter Township) will continue with billing and maintenance through Holland Charter Township.
 This area is shown in red on the map.

 Why have my water bills been higher than usual, especially the first one?

-At the end of 2019, Park Township passed an important, corrective increase in water rates (we answer why in a later FAQ) that averaged about $22/mo for affected customers with a 1-inch meter.
+At the end of 2019, Park Township passed an important, corrective increase in water rates (we answer why in a later FAQ) that averaged about 50% for affected customers.
 During peak use in the summer months of July, August and September, the impact of the rates increase is even higher, while in winter months, the impact is less noticeable.
 This was the first summer that Park Township customers experienced with the new rates in place.

 Unrelated to the rate increase, Park Township has also transitioned management of billing and service for a portion of water customers to Holland BPW (HBPW).
 When bringing on new customers, HBPW needed to catch up customers to a mid-month billing cycle, so customers saw their first monthly bill accounted for 45 days of usage from July 1 to August 15.
 Coupled with the rate increase, this increased the size of the first bill to an abnormally high amount.
 However, bills for August 15 - September 15 returned to the standard cycle, and going forward, customers will only see bills for a standard month’s worth of usage.